 Time and time again we have talked about how ad revenue relies heavily upon user experience and placements.
-We have also seen the giants of the tech industry taking tough measures to maintain better user experience.
+We have also seen the giants of the tech industry taking tough measures to maintain a better user experience.
 Maintaining user experience while looks the least significant objective to publishers, the big minds in the industry have always taken it seriously.

 The Coalition of Better Ads is one such example of the above-stated seriousness.
 Google, Facebook, Microsoft, Appnexus, Sovrn are some of the members of this Coalition which works with the single objective of improving the user experience with better ads.

 The Coalition of Better Ads creates the standards for improved online ad experience and the publishers are bound to follow them.
 Why?
 Because the Chrome Browser can block the ads which do not follow the standards and hence, it can cause loss of revenue.